Seal, Rebecca P., Ph.D.|

 3501 Fifth Avenue

 Pittsburgh, PA 15213-3301

-The Seal laboratory is focused on delineating the neural circuitry that drives behavior normally and in disease.
+Studies in the Seal laboratory are focused on delineating the neural circuitry that drives behavior normally and in disease.
 We aim to discover fundamental principals and mechanisms of the nervous system as well as identify novel treatment strategies for nervous system disorders.
 Our laboratory is currently studying: 1) peripheral and central pain circuits, 2) motor circuits affected by Parkinson’s disease and 3) peripheral and central auditory circuits

 Experimental Approach: our laboratory uses mice as a model system and techniques such as virally-mediated DREADDs activation or inhibition of neurons, virally-mediated anterograde and retrograde circuit tracing, slice electrophysiology with optogenetics, confocal and 2-photon microscopy, molecular biology, histology, biochemistry and behavior.

 For more details visit the Seal Lab website at seallab.neurobio.pitt.edu.